hipay/hipay-docs/hipay-fullservice-sdk-ios/03-Generating-a-signature.md

                         NSString *amount = signatureDictionary[@"amount"];
                         NSString *currency = signatureDictionary[@"currency"];

-                        /* Once we got the signature, we can now instantiate
+                        /* Once we get the signature, we can instantiate
                          * and present the payment screen */ HPFPaymentPageRequest *paymentPageRequest = [[HPFPaymentPageRequest alloc] init];
                         paymentPageRequest.orderId = orderId;